cgi-uswest-chimpls/get-started/database-binding.md

 Service instance provisioning takes a few minutes.
 To check the status of the new service, access the Services tab in your space within the Pivotal Web Services online console (console.run.pivotal.io), or run the `cf services` command in the CLI.
 The web console tends to update faster than the CLI.

+## Deleting a Service

 To delete a service, use the `delete-service` command.
 Pivotal Cloud Foundry will not allow the deletion of services with active application bindings; the services must first be unbound from all apps using the `cf unbind-service` command.

-## Binding and Unbinding Services
+## Binding and Unbinding Services via the CLI

 There are multiple ways to bind services to an active application.
+The service binding sets fields related to service in the `VCAP_SERVICES` environment variable within the application, exposing the service to the application.

 The `cf bind-service` command accomplishes a manual binding.
 The standard form of this command is: